chaungoctan95/PasssterProject/README.md

 # PasssterProject

-- Use InitiJ IDE to open Project
+- Using TestNG Framework in Selenium Script
+- This Maven Project build with IntelliJ IDEA
-- Testcase and Answer in File
+- Testcase, Aswers and Record AT in File Folder